ggand0/ggando-website/content/blog/map.md

 - $\text{AP}_j$ is the Average Precision for the $j$-th query,
 - $\text{AP@K}_j$ is the Average Precision at cutoff $K$ for the $j$-th query.

 $M$ is just a user-specified parameter, so for example you can compute mAP for all the query items in your test set or per-category mAPs depending on your dataset.
-The mAP definition above is the "overall mAP", but again people in IR often refer to mAP@K as just "mAP".

 ### AP@K Example